 Deliverable D6.3 defines the specification, design, implementation and validation of the Deliberative subsystem within the cognitive architecture in WP6.
-Specifically, this report presents the advances in task T6.3 for the first, second, third and fourth years of the DREAM project.
+Specifically, this report presents the advances in task T6.3.
 During the first year the cognitive architecture and the Deliberative subsystem were designed.
 During the second year the focus was on the autonomous acquisition of action selection through machine learning.
 In the third year, the design of the deliberative subsystem was improved and implemented to enable the delivery of the core robot behaviour for use in interventions.
 During the fourth year, the deliberative subsystem has been evaluated in interventions, successive improvements of performance have been done iteratively.
+Finally, during the fifth year we have conducted some studies to explore how the functionality of the system could be extended in further developments.

 The subsystem is fully deployed and running with the cognitive architecture developed by WP6 for use in interventions.